mseminatore/cfirth/README.md

 # Welcome to C Firth!
 **Firth** is an experimental programming language heavily inspired by Forth.
-Its goals are to be small, fast and efficient, portable and embeddable.
+Its goals are to be small, fast and efficient, portable, and embeddable.

 ## How small is Firth?